HackYourFuture/JavaScript1/Week1/LESSONPLAN.md

 A big disadvantage of web pages like this is that the only way that a visitor has of interacting with the page is by filling out the form and waiting for a new page to load.

-It doesn't exhibit any dynamic behaviour like:
+It doesn't exhibit any dynamic behavior like:

 1. reacting to user actions such as mouse click events or key presses.
 1. rendering complex animations